Amazfit Stratos Overall Score: 8/10

-The Amazfit Pace sport-swatch has been given a facelift to become the company’s second-generation timepiece, the second generation timepiece.
+The Amazfit Pace sport-swatch has been given a facelift to become the company’s second-generation Smartwatches, the second generation Smartwatches.
 The low-cost tablet, which was released before the end of 2016, was quite amazing in terms of its hardware but left a little more to be desired in terms of its software.
 Many people were perplexed by the notion that it was made available for purchase without a reliable native application.
 It meant that you had to look at a lot of the information you got from your workouts by looking at your wristwatch.

 Huami is participating in round two of the competition with the Amazfit Stratos.
 The company has collaborated with Firstbeat to provide sophisticated workout stats and Zepp Labs to provide real-time sports analytics for the next iteration of the product.
 The claim is that you will get accurate data that is usually only available on high-end equipment, but at a price that won’t completely break your budget.

 For the past few weeks, I’ve been keeping track of my activity with an Amazfit Stratos.
 What I concluded from it is as follows:

 The Design and Construction of the Amazfit Stratos

 The Amazfit Stratos comes packaged in a package reminiscent of Apple’s, and inside you’ll find not just the device itself but also a 22mm quick-release silicone band.
 In addition, you’ll get a charging station with four magnetic pins and a short set of instructions.